terralang/terra/index.md

     end
     printhello()

-    -- Terra is backwards compatible with C
-    -- we'll use C's io library in our example.
+    -- Terra is backwards compatible with C, we'll use C's io library in our example.
     C = terralib.includec("stdio.h")

-    -- The keyword 'terra' introduces
-    -- a new Terra function.
-    terra hello(argc : int, argv : &rawstring)
+    -- The keyword 'terra' introduces a new Terra function. terra hello(argc : int, argv : &rawstring)
         -- Here we call a C function from Terra C.printf("Hello, Terra!\n")
         return 0
     end

-    -- You can call Terra functions directly from Lua, -- they are JIT compiled using LLVM to machine code hello(0,nil)
+    -- You can call Terra functions directly from Lua, they are JIT compiled -- using LLVM to create machine code hello(0,nil)

-    -- Terra functions are first-class values in Lua, and can be
-    --- introspected and meta-programmed using it
+    -- Terra functions are first-class values in Lua, and can be introspected -- and meta-programmed using it
     hello:disas()
     --[[ output:
         assembly for function at address 0x60e6010